Dirk-/WHSR/README.md

 - Arduino Nano 33 BLE support
 - Documentation

+## Hints

+- The F() macro used in the DebugSerial_print statements is for saving RAM (https://www.baldengineer.com/arduino-f-macro.html)

 ## Credits

 Library written by Maximilian Richter, based on the ASURINO library for the ASURO robot.